OneUmmahTech/Takbeer/README.md

 Plaese Click [Here](https://www.youtube.com/watch?v=C_uOybXbDYI&feature=youtu.be)
 <br />
-##if you have some problems with the libraries you can install a specific libraries through this command
+*if you have some problems with the libraries you can install a specific libraries through this command*<br />
 ~~~
 sudo apt-get install qt5-default libqt5webkit5-dev gstreamer1.0-plugins-base gstreamer1.0-tools gstreamer1.0-x
 ~~~